Extraordinary

-The Jewish Museum in Prague’s first Annual lecture at the Czech National Hall in New York City will take place on November 20, 2024.
+The second Jewish Museum in Prague Annual Lecture will take place at the Bohemian National Hall in New York City on November 20, 2025

 We would like to thank all those who responded to the call for lecture proposals for the Bohemian National Hall Annual Lecture on the History and Culture of Jews in the Czech and Slovak Lands, which was issued by the Jewish Museum in Prague, in association with the Society for the History of Czechoslovak Jews and the Consulate General of the Czech Republic in New York.